Adarsh4052/Exploratory-Data-Analysis-Clustering-Analysis-on-Kaggle-Data-Science-Survey-Dataset/README.md

 https://www.kaggle.com/kaggle/kaggle-survey-2018

-TSNE didn't work properly so those files can be ignored PCA worked pretty good for this case.

 Please contact if more information is needed on this project.
 I will be writing a blog article soon explaining this project in detail.